-NOTE: Students with any German background are required to take a PLACEMENT TEST.
+NOTES: Students with any German background are required to take a PLACEMENT TEST. / GER101H covers the 2nd semester of this course; the department registers you after you have been placed at that level.

 GER 150H INTRODUCTION TO GERMAN CULTURE [E]